This article is part of a larger series on Business Financing.

 - SBA Form 1368: Additional filing requirements

-The SBA advises that it may take two to three weeks for your disaster loan application to be reviewed and acted upon.
+The SBA advises that it may take four weeks for your disaster loan application to be reviewed and acted upon.
 Sometimes, as with COVID-19, the SBA offers to provide up to $10,000 in immediate relief pending the application.
 In these cases, small business owners can get quick funding, which later will be considered part of the loan amount.

-While the SBA is the driving force behind this application process, there are some things that you can do to increase the processing speed.
-Be attentive and ensure that any requests from the SBA are handled accurately.
-Taking a long time to complete a request or sending in an incomplete application can delay the processing.
+While the SBA is the driving force behind this application process, ensuring that any requests from the SBA are handled promptly and accurately can improve the time it takes to get a decision on the application.
+Taking a long time to complete a request or sending in an incomplete application can substantially delay the processing of your application.

-5. The SBA Issues Funds to the Small Business
+5. SBA Issues Funds to the Small Business

-Payments on your SBA disaster loan begin four months after receiving the loan.
-During this four-month period, your loan will accrue interest.
-The SBA can defer payments for up to 15 months based on individual applicant circumstances.
+Payments on your SBA disaster loan begin at least four months after receiving the loan.
+The SBA can defer payments for up to 18 months based on either individual applicant circumstances or through the SBA’s decision to extend deferrals for all disaster loans.
+During this period, your loan will accrue interest.

-The SBA Economic Injury Disaster Loan is available to help small business owners overcome a declared economic disaster.
-Disaster loans became available most recently during the COVID-19 outbreak.
-However, economic disasters are declared regularly for different parts of the nation.
-The key to getting funding is a thorough and well-prepared application and a sound plan for repayment.
+The SBA economic injury disaster loan is available to help small business owners overcome a declared economic disaster.
+Disaster loans became available most recently during the COVID-19 outbreak; however, economic disasters are declared regularly for different parts of the nation.
+Having a thorough and well-prepared application, along with a sound plan for repayment, will improve the chances of getting funding.
+For other small business loan options, read our guide on 5 Steps to Get a Small Business Loan.